The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 If you are planning to stream from a personal profile, you can just set up your profile as prompted after you create an account.
 You’ll be instructed to add different information about yourself and your professional experience.

 If you’re planning to stream from a page, you’ll have to create one.
-You can create a page by going to “Work” in the top right corner of the desktop site, and choosing “Create a Company Page.”
+You can create a page by going to “For Business” or “Work” in the top right corner of the desktop site, and choosing “Create a Company Page.”
 From there, you will be prompted to fill in various information about your company.

 2. Review the Live Video Access Criteria